 Investing in an ethical investment fund is much like putting your money in a regular exchange-traded fund or mutual fund.
 Technological advancements have made things much easier for budding ethical investors to boot.

 Digital platforms and tools allow you to get started in a jiffy, but do take note of their regulations and restrictions before you sign up.
 Robo-advisors have hopped onto the bandwagon as well, crafting portfolios that either include ethical investment funds and/or socially responsible companies.

-Before investing in an ethical investment fund, do your research to determine which resonates best with you because each investment fund is ethical in its own way.
+Before investing in an ethical investment fund however, do your research to determine which resonates best with you because each investment fund is ethical in its own way.
 For example, faith-based funds adhere to the principles of their respective religions.